-- 3.1 The applicant is seeking full planning permission for the construction of part single, part first floor, part two storey side and rear extensions, the connection of the existing outbuilding to the main dwelling, a loft conversion including extension to the roof, increase in ridge height and installation of front and rear dormers and the construction of raised terraces.
-The proposal would result in a seven bedroom dwelling (one additional bedroom). - 3.2 At ground floor level, the proposed side extension would be constructed to the western flank of the dwelling, with a width of 6.2m, set back 0.6m from the two storey front projection, with a depth of 11.8m.
+- 3.1 The applicant is seeking full planning permission for the construction of part single, part two storey side extensions, single storey rear extension and connection of outbuilding to main dwelling, loft conversion including extension to roof, increase in ridge height and installation of front and rear dormers and construction of raised terraces (no additional bedrooms). - 3.2 At ground floor level, the proposed side extension would be constructed to the western flank of the dwelling, with a width of 6.2m, set back 0.7m from the two storey front projection, with a depth of 11.8m.
 The extension would extend approximately 3.2m beyond the main two storey rear elevation of the dwelling.
-To the rear, the extension would extend across the rear elevation of the dwelling, with a width of 30.9m.
+To the rear, the extension would extend across the rear elevation of the dwelling, with a width of 30.9m, adjoining the existing detached cottage.
 The extension would include a curved recessed element to the centre of the rear elevation.
 The rear extension would adjoin the existing detached cottage, hereafter referred to as outbuilding, to the dwelling by a 3.9m deep rear extension.
-The single storey elements of the proposal would have a flat roof form with a height of 4.3m.

-- 3.3 At first floor level, an extension is proposed to the western flank of the dwelling, above the proposed ground floor extension.
-The first floor extension would be set back 2.8m from the front elevation of the dwelling, with a depth of 5.3m and a width of 5.2m.
-This element would have a hipped roof form, set back from the eaves, with a maximum height of 8.6m and an eaves height of 6.9m.
-The roof of the ground floor extension would be used as a raised terrace with balustrading. - A first floor side and rear extension is also proposed to the eastern flank of the dwelling.
-This element would be set back 0.7m from the front elevation of the dwelling, with a width of 6.6m to the front, and a depth of 6.8m.
-The extension would then step in 2.8m, with a further depth of 4.7m and a width of 4.2m.
-The extension would extend 2.9m beyond the main two storey rear elevation of the dwelling.
-This element would have a hipped roof form, set back from the eaves with a maximum height of 8.6m and an eaves height of 6.9m.
+The single storey elements of the proposal would have a flat roof form with a height of 4.3m. - 3.3 At first floor level, an extension is proposed to the western flank of the dwelling, above the proposed ground floor extension.
+The first floor extension would be set back 3.3m from the front elevation of the dwelling, with a depth of 5.3m and a width of 2.8m.
+This element would have a flat roof form, with a height of 7.9m, in line with the existing eaves of the host dwelling.
+The roof of the ground floor extension would be used as a raised terrace with balustrading. - 3.4 A conservatory style extension is proposed to the eastern flank of the dwelling at ground floor level.
+This element would have a width of 2.9m and a depth of 6.8m.
+This element would have a pitched roof form with a maximum height of 3.6m and an eaves height of 3.1m. - 3.5 A first floor side extension is also proposed to the eastern flank of the dwelling.
+This element would be set back 2.6m from the front elevation of the dwelling, with a width of 2.4m to the front, and a depth of 5.8m.
+This element would have a flat roof form, with a height of 7.5m.
 A terrace is proposed above the ground floor accommodation to the eastern flank. - The proposal would include a loft conversion, including roof alterations to remove the valleys and extend the area of the crown roof.
-The crown roof would have an area of 62.8sqm.
+The crown roof would have an area of 61sqm.
 The proposal would include an increase in ridge height of the dwelling by approximately 0.2m.
-Two flat roofed dormer windows are proposed within the front roofslope of the dwelling with four flat roofed dormer windows proposed within the rear roofslope and a terrace at second floor level located centrally within the rear roofslope.
+Two flat roofed dormer windows are proposed within the front roofslope of the dwelling with two flat roofed dormer windows proposed within the rear roofslope and a terrace at second floor level located centrally within the rear roofslope. - 3.7 Amended plans were received during the course of this application to remove the first floor rear extension, reduce the width of the first floor side extensions and alter the proposed roof form of the two storey side extensions and reduce the number of dormers within the rear elevation roofslope.
+The floorspace of the proposed extensions has been reduced by 77sqm.